-Figure 3.1: The Phonology tab, when first clicked.
-The Phonology tab is all about the sounds of a language.
-This tab is primarily focused on changing what sounds appear in a language, and not much else.
-3.1 View Phonology The View Phonology book is one of the few mono-paged books.
+Figure 3.2: The View Phonology tool button.

+The View Phonology book is one of the few mono-paged books.
 This page allows the user to see the current phonology, without worrying about accidentally clicking on and editing something.
 For the default phonological system (International Phonetic Alphabet), this view is split into three tables, those being the consonants, the vowels, and the sounds that do not fit in a table in the IPA.
-F Phonemes added to the language are marked in green.
+Phonemes added to the language are marked in green.
 Phonemes with diacritics will appear next to their non-diacriticized counterparts.

-Figure 3.2: The View Phonology tool button.

 FOR DEVELOPERS: Susquehanna is bundled with OLing, which has rather powerful phonological tools built-in.
 If the IPA is not the phonological system you want to use, you can create a new one in the {user.home}/Susquehanna/phonoSystems directory.
 Finding the Susquehanna directory is mentioned in Section 2.3.
 Susquehanna currently does not support switching between phonological systems inside the application itself, however the .language file for your language can be edited to contain the new system in it.
 Susquehanna will have no problem parsing a different system as long as it is syntactically correct!

 3.2 Edit Phonology

-Figure 3.3: The Edit Phonology tool button.
 The Edit Phonology book allows the user to change what phonemes are in their language, edit existing phonemes to add diacritics, and delete phonemes in their entirety.
 Like the View Phonology book, it is a monopaged book.
 To add a phoneme, simply click on the phoneme, then click the green button on the right of the button to add it.
 Adding diacritics to a phoneme (such as in the case of /p_h/ for example) is done by clicking the phoneme, then clicking the yellow edit button.
 From here, a keyboard will pop up with every possible character in your set phonological system.
 Add your diacritics, then click "Submit" or press the enter key to add diacritics to your phoneme.
 To delete a phoneme, click the red delete button on the right of the phoneme button.
 There is no confirmation for this, but if a phoneme is accidentally deleted, it can be rather simply added back.

-3.3 Phonotactics The Phonotactics book is currently a placeholder, and has yet to be added.
-Clicking on the tool will simply give a blank book.
+Figure 3.3: The Edit Phonology tool button.